Calton Hill, New Zealand: Demographics

+Governance

+Calton Hill falls within Dunedin City and is under the governance of Dunedin City Council and the Otago Regional Council.
+The area is not represented by any of Dunedin's six community boards, but is solely part of the greater area of the city of Dunedin.
+Public health services are under the management of the Southern District Health Board.
+Indigenous governance of Calton Hill falls within the takiwa of the Otakou Runaka, one of the 18 hapū of the Kāi Tahu iwi.

+Nationally, Calton Hill falls within the Taieri electorate.
+As of 2022, the MP for Taieri is Ingrid Leary (Labour).
+Calton Hill is also part of Te Tai Tonga electorate, one of the country's seven Māori seats.

-Schools and infrastructure
+Infrastructure and schools

+Community facilities include two public bus services, Calton Hill Community Hall, the Dunedin Public Library Book bus (which visits the suburb once a week), two children's playground areas, and sports fields alongside the primary school.
+Potential public recreation areas lie to the north with a forest reserve, and to the south with underutilised sports grounds and bordering farmland.
+The closest commercial/retail area is in South Road, Caversham.
+Residents are serviced by two retail food businesses on opposite ends of Riselaw Road.
+There are a few home-based businesses, but the area is primarily residential.

 Originally Riselaw Road School was a hub for the community.
 Now, the local primary school has been amalgamated and renamed as Carisbrook School Heights Site.
 It has two classes on its roll.
 In 2020 it is now Southern Health School.
 Adjacent to the school is the Riselaw Road Playcentre.
-Other community facilities include two public bus services, Calton Hill Community Hall, the Dunedin Public Library Book bus (which visits the suburb once a week), two children's playground areas, sports fields alongside the school, and other public infrastructure typical of a New Zealand suburb (street lights, curb and channel drainage etc.).
-Potential public recreation areas lie to the north with a forest reserve, and to the south with under utilised sports grounds and bordering farmland.
 The nearest secondary schools are Queen's High School and King's High School located in Forbury, 2–3 km to the south on the boundary between South Dunedin and St Kilda.
-The closest commercial/retail area is in South Road, Caversham.
-Residents are serviced by two retail food businesses on opposite ends of Riselaw Road.
-There are a few home-based businesses, but the area is primarily residential.

-Governance

-Calton Hill falls within Dunedin City and as such is under the governance of Dunedin City Council and the Otago Regional Council.
-The area is not represented by any of Dunedin's six community boards, but is solely part of the greater area of the City of Dunedin.
-Health issues are under the management of the Southern District Health Board.
-Indigenous governance of Calton Hill falls within the takiwa of the Otakou Runaka, one of the 18 hapū of the Kāi Tahu iwi.
-Since 2009, Tahu Potiki has been the appointed representative for the Otakou Runaka.

-Nationally, Calton Hill falls within the Taieri electorate.
-As of 2022, the MP for Taieri is Ingrid Leary (Labour).
-Calton Hill is also part of Te Tai Tonga electorate, one of the country's seven Māori seats.
-As of 2022, the MP for Te Tai Tonga is Rino Tirikatene.